Show timers · Stage displays · Live events

 No internet required

-Clock battery keeps time through power cuts.
+The One's battery-backed clock keeps real time through power cuts; the View picks its clock up from the network.
 Timers, views, and control all run locally.
 The internet is optional equipment.

 Bring your own hardware